 - 3rd party providers and Cloud storage

-Effective information governance can be referred to as “proactive eDiscovery” as it ensures a solid foundation allowing you to move away from tactical to a more strategic response, if and when litigation occurs.
+Effective information governance can be referred to as “Discovery Risk Mitigation” as it ensures a solid foundation allowing you to move away from tactical to a more strategic response, if and when litigation occurs.

 In summary, eDiscovery means different things to different people.
 Be sure that you are speaking the same language when engaging.
 An understanding of the eDiscovery process (EDRM) is essential, and it will help reduce risk and improve your effectiveness in the face of potential litigation, especially a compelling and well-documented information governance policy, strategy and response plan.